State of knowledge

 Data recovery

-In the event of problems or data loss, the UCClient can be (possibly uninstalled and) reinstalled (e.g. using packaging methods) to restore it to a functional state.
+In the event of problems or data loss, the UCClient can be (uninstalled and) reinstalled (e.g. using packaging methods) to restore it to a functional state.

 If only files and registry entries that were created by the setup during the UCClient installation have been lost, a repair installation is sufficient.